 You can’t start getting your State Pension before you reach State Pension age.
 But if you can’t work because of illness or caring responsibilities, or if your household income is low, you may be able to claim other state benefits instead.

-Unmarried partners can’t claim bereavement benefits.
-However, there is an exception for couples in Scotland who have been living together since before 4 May 2006, and who can show that their relationship amounts to an ‘irregular marriage by cohabitation with habit and repute’.
+But in Scotland, there may be an exception for couples who have lived together since before 4 May 2006.
+These couples would need to show that their relationship was ‘an irregular marriage by cohabitation with habit and repute’.

-If your surviving family members’ income and savings are low, they may qualify for means-tested benefits (see our financial jargon buster), or an increase in benefits that they already claim.
+If your surviving family members’ income and savings are low, they may qualify for means-tested benefits, or an increase in benefits that they already claim.

-For more information about bereavement benefits, you can speak to a welfare rights adviser by calling the Macmillan Support Line.
+For more information about bereavement benefits speak to one of our welfare rights advisers.

 Back to top